Moderna patent application raises fears for Africa COVID vaccine hub

 Register now for FREE unlimited access to Reuters.com

-CAPE TOWN/CHICAGO, Feb 17 (Reuters) - Moderna Inc has applied for patents in South Africa relating to its COVID-19 vaccine, prompting fears the company could eventually seek to prevent a new African vaccine manufacturing hub from making its own version of the mRNA shot.
+CAPE TOWN/CHICAGO (Reuters) - Moderna Inc has applied for patents in South Africa relating to its COVID-19 vaccine, prompting fears the company could eventually seek to prevent a new African vaccine manufacturing hub from making its own version of the mRNA shot.

 She reiterated Moderna's October 2020 pledge not to enforce its COVID-19 related patents during the coronavirus pandemic.